IdahoLabResearch/AcCCS/docs/CurrentImplementation.md

 The EV inlet port is also CCS Type 1 from Phoenix Contact: (https://www.mouser.com/ProductDetail/Phoenix-Contact/1210900?qs=T94vaHKWudRqtRNWYLAGvg%3D%3D)

 BNC connectors were added to the cordset and inlet port so that they are easily connected to the AcCCS enclosure.

+**NOTE:** If you want the PWM circuit to automatically disconnect and reconnect the EVSE emulator from a target EV, you will need to modify the cordset and the PWM circuit.
+This functionality may be desired if you are performing long NMap scans of a target EV and the EV frequently resets the network connection.
+See the **SPECIAL NOTE** found in the [PWM Generation Circuit](#pwm-generation-circuit) section.

 # Basic Operating Instructions
 Connect a research laptop to the RJ-45 connector on the side of the AcCCS enclosure.
 Configure the network interface on the research laptop to use a static IP address in the ```10.10.10.0/24``` address space.
 Just don't use the same address you used for the static IP address on the Raspberry Pi.
 You do not need to change any of the IPv6 settings on the research laptop.